Cavity might as well be a four letter word.

 Cavities don’t just go away on their own.
 If you ignore a cavity, it will continue to grow in size.
+One bad cavity could lead to a second cavity before long.
 Decay of the tooth will widen and deepen; this will make you more prone to brittle teeth leaving them to the possibility of cracking and breaking.

 Illness and Death